 How to Join

 SPS is open to all students who have an interest in physics.
-Contact the moderator for more information.
+For more information, contact the moderator Bruce Liby, Ph.D. at firstname.lastname@example.org.